shimon-K/AGI-Course/docs/en/about.md

 ---
-title: About
+title: Course presentation
-lang-ref: about2
+lang-ref: about
 ---

-# Course presentation

 ## In video